-Government Auditing Standards requires the auditor to perform limited procedures on the Organization's response to the finding identified in our audit and described in the accompanying schedule of findings and questioned costs.
-The Organization's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on the SSEA's response to the finding identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The SSEA's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.

-Purpose of this Report
+Purpose of This Report